Bad Brains Logo

 Bad Brains Logo 1986

 The logo was designed for the band’s third collection, I Against I, but was also used in 2002.
-The almost neon yellow letters, written by hand, are placed diagonally, conveying the growing popularity of the artists and their special goals.
+The almost neon-yellow letters, written by hand, are arranged diagonally, conveying the artists’ growing popularity and their special goals.

-The main philosophy of the band was pacifism, non-violence, and humanism.
-Hence the bright tones of the emblem.
+The band’s main philosophy was pacifism, nonviolence, and humanism.
+Hence, the bright tones of the emblem.
 In the musicians’ understanding, rock exists to bring light and kindness to people.

-The logo also shows the unique falsetto and baritone vocals of frontman H.R.
-Interestingly, one of the compositions (Sacred Love) for the album was sung by the musician over the phone from jail.
-Despite the “high” peaceful themes of the songs, H.R. has often shown aggression in life.
+The logo also features the unique falsetto and baritone vocals of frontman H.R.
+Interestingly, one of the album’s compositions (Sacred Love) was sung by the musician over the phone from jail.
+Despite the songs’ “high” peaceful themes, H.R. has often shown aggression in life.

 1995 – 2002